-Our hotel hunters have been rushed off their sunbeds recently, inspired to explore a slew of private-island pads.
-Coral Caye in Belize is one of our latest, fresh from director-turned-hotelier Francis Ford Coppola.
-He already has a string of rustic-chic hotels in Guatemala, Buenos Aires, Basilicata and mainland Belize, but Coppola’s latest property is his most exclusive yet.
-It’s a private-island retreat set among the atolls and cayes of the Unesco-listed Belize Barrier Reef.
-Spend days strumming away in the Great House with its loaner instruments; kick back on the island’s mangrove-fringed beaches; then crash out in one of two tropical cottages, where hammock-strung decks face out to the sea.
-To explore the life aquatic, hire the island’s private boat for visits to nearby islands and snorkelling trips; or go scuba diving from Turtle Inn’s PADI-certified base, with the opportunity to swim with whale sharks.
+Another private-island pad with pedigree is Coral Caye in Belize, from director-turned-hotelier Francis Ford Coppola.
+The auteur already has a string of rustic-chic hotels in Guatemala, Buenos Aires, Basilicata and mainland Belize, but Coppola’s latest property is his most exclusive yet: a private-island retreat among the cayes of the Unesco-listed Belize Barrier Reef.
+Spend days strumming away in the Great House with its free-to-borrow instruments, kick back on the island’s mangrove-fringed beaches, then crash out in one of two tropical cottages, where hammock-strung decks angle towards the sea.
+To explore the life aquatic, hire the island’s private boat for visits to nearby islands or scuba dive from Turtle Inn’s PADI-certified base.
+Keep an eye out for whale sharks (they’re hard to miss).

-Another destination undergoing a luxury makeover at present is Cambodia – especially when it comes to the islands that lace its coast.
-A short boat ride from Sihanoukville, recently opened Song Saa unveils itself as a series of thatch-roofed pavilions, raised above the peacock-hued waters of the Gulf of Thailand.
-Contemporary Asian interiors pervade throughout, from the ocean-view villas, with their muslin-draped beds, to the open-sided Vista restaurant, pitched at the end of a long pier.
-A menu of southeast Asian specialities meets sigh-worthy sea views, and a crescent-shaped infinity pool and rainforest-fringed spa cap off the indulgence.
+Topping all the must-see travel lists for 2019 is Cambodia – whose islands are currently undergoing a luxury makeover, with the likes of Alila and Six Senses popping up.
+A short boat ride from Sihanoukville, you’ll also find Song Saa, which unveils itself as a series of thatch-roofed pavilions, raised above the peacock-hued waters of the Gulf of Thailand.
+Contemporary interiors pervade throughout the ocean-view villas with their muslin-draped beds and open-sided Vista restaurant, set at the end of a long pier with a menu of southeast Asian specialities and sigh-worthy sea views.
+A crescent-shaped infinity pool and rainforest-fringed spa cap off the indulgence.

-A panel of in-the-know judges nominated Six Senses Zil Pasyon among the world’s 10 most-spoiling spas at the Mr & Mrs Smith Hotel Awards this year.
-Pitched on the private island of Félicité, amid the granite boulders and porcelain sands of the Seychelles archipelago, the spa at this Six Senses’ hideaway has five eco-themed treatment rooms – designed around the island’s flora and fauna – a sundeck-wrapped saltwater pool and a shoreside yoga pavilion.
-African-inspired treatments range from fig-infused body wraps to rose-crystal masks.
-Combine a stay here with the chance to witness East Africa’s ‘great migration’ – when over a million wildebeest, zebra and gazelles make a perilous pilgrimage in search of better grazing ground.
-Mr & Mrs Smith’s new bespoke Kenya and Seychelles itinerary takes in the spectacle, before touching down for time on the beach.
+A panel of in-the-know judges nominated Six Senses Zil Pasyon among the world’s 10 most-spoiling spas at the Mr & Mrs Smith Hotel Awards in 2018.
+Pitched on the private island of Félicité, amid the granite boulders and porcelain sands of the Seychelles, its signature Six Senses spa has five eco-themed treatment rooms designed around the island’s flora and fauna, a sundeck-wrapped saltwater pool and a shoreside yoga pavilion, with African-inspired treatments that range from fig-infused body wraps to rose-crystal masks.